Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

 This uses an ellipsoidal earth.
 Notes from CF:

-* The <b>_"perspective_point_height"_</b> is the distance to the surface of the ellipsoid.
+* The `perspective_point_height` is the distance to the surface of the ellipsoid.
 Adding the earth major axis gives the distance from the centre of the earth.
-* The <b>_"sweep_angle_axis"_</b> attribute indicates which axis the instrument sweeps.
-The value = "y" corresponds to the spin-stabilized Meteosat satellites, the value = "x" to the GOES-R satellite.
+* The `sweep_angle_axis` attribute indicates which axis the instrument sweeps.
+The value *y* corresponds to the spin-stabilized Meteosat satellites, the value *x* to the GOES-R satellite.
-* The <b>_"fixed_angle_axis"_</b> attribute indicates which axis the instrument is fixed.
-The values are opposite to "sweep_angle_axis".
+* The `fixed_angle_axis` attribute indicates which axis the instrument is fixed.
+The values are opposite to `sweep_angle_axis`.
 Only one of those two attributes are mandatory.

-See CF <a href="http://cfconventions.org/Data/cf-conventions/cf-conventions-1.6/build/cf-conventions.html#appendix-grid-mappings" target="_blank">adding geostationary</a>.
+See CF [adding geostationary](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.6/build/cf-conventions.html#appendix-grid-mappings){:target="_blank"}.
 This projection covers both Eumetsat GEOS and US GOES-R satellites.

 #### lambert_azimuthal_equal_area